How to Live Beautifully in the Before

 These elements create polish without permanence.
 They make your home feel like home, not a placeholder.
 When construction starts, you can pack them up, move them to another room, or take them with you into the next version of the space.

 When you know your home will change structurally, your larger choices should stay calm and adaptable.
-Neutral doesn't mean boring.
-It means flexible.
+Neutral doesn’t mean boring, it means flexibility.

-• Decorative objects that tell a story—ceramics, vintage finds, things you've collected over time.
+Decorative objects that tell a story, such as ceramics, vintage finds, things you’ve collected over time.

-• Styling moments on shelves, counters, and surfaces—the things that make a house feel lived-in and loved.
+Styling moments on shelves, counters, and surfaces…all the things that make a house feel lived-in and loved.

 This approach gives you the best of both worlds.
-Your home feels personal and intentional now, but you're not locked into bold decisions that may not suit the future layout or design direction.
+Your home feels personal and intentional now, but you’re not locked into big decisions that may not suit the future layout or design direction.

 You’re leaving room for the home to evolve, without living in a blank slate while you wait.